ellymeng/Predicting-Voter-Party-Based-On-Voting-Behavior/README.md

-# Predicting Political Party of Voter Based on Voting Behavior
+# Predicting Party of Voter Based on Voting Behavior
 This project implements the machine learning concept of rule induction to predict whether a voter is a Democrat or a Republican based on votes casted on past policies.
 Data from the 1984 Congressional Voting Record was used, and can be found at http://archive.ics.uci.edu/ml/datasets/Congressional+Voting+Records.